Orange (2010 film)

 Orange is a 2010 Indian Telugu-language romantic comedy drama film written and directed by Bhaskar.
-The film stars Ram Charan Teja, Genelia, and Shazahn Padamsee, while Prabhu and Prakash Raj play supporting roles.
-The film, whose music was composed by Harris Jayaraj and was released on 26 November 2010.
-The film was a box office failure upon release but became a cult film over time.
-It was dubbed and released in Tamil as Ramcharan in 2011 and its Malayalam dubbed version titled Hai Ramcharan was released on 18 April 2012.
+The film stars Ram Charan, Genelia D'Souza, and Shazahn Padamsee, while Prabhu and Prakash Raj play supporting roles.
+The music was composed by Harris Jayaraj.

+Orange was released on 26 November 2010.
+It opened to mixed reviews and became a box office failure.
+It was dubbed and released in Tamil as Ramcharan in 2011 and in Hindi as Ram Ki Jung.
+Its Malayalam dubbed version titled Hai Ramcharan was released on 18 April 2012.